Gardens & Landscapes

 About The Author

-Christin Geall is a writer, designer, photographer, and speaker whose work focuses on the intersections of nature, culture, and horticulture.
-Dividing her time between Vancouver Island and Martha’s Vineyard, she is the author of Cultivated: The Elements of Floral Style.
+Christin Geall is an acclaimed writer, designer, and photographer whose work focuses on the intersections of nature, culture, and horticulture.
+She is the author of Cultivated: The Elements of Floral Style.
+Following the success of her first book, she now turns her attention to our global relationships with flowers and plants.

 • Format: Hardcover